GuillaumeSD/Freechess/README.md

 ## License

-GNU General Public License v3.0.
+Chesskit is licensed under the GNU Affero General Public License 3.
+See [copying](COPYING.md) for details.

-See [COPYING](COPYING) to see the full text.